kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/02-where-is-my-money/articles/02-when-will-my-money-arrive/content.md

+# Where is my money?
-# When will my money arrive?
+## When will my money arrive?
 When you make a transfer, we’ll give you an estimate for when your money should arrive.
 But, there are a few situations where you might have questions about timing.
 Here are some tips to help you understand when it’ll arrive, or why it’s delayed.

 #### Wise says that my transfer’s due to arrive today.